Di2g10/attribution-mock-data-model/README.md

 # 5. Validation Checks
 #### [Go To Top](#table-of-contents "Go To Top")

-A document containing all the validation checks can be found <a href="https://clevertouch.sharepoint.com/:x:/s/Kainos/EQ_qyvlm4CxDnf6ZIcaR6TIB8FjLT5GFp3bfk1LmkpLIQw?e=Vb6UER">here</a>.
+A document containing all the validation checks can be found <a href=" ADD LINK HERE ">here</a>.